Jane Flemming: Athletics career

 In Auckland, Flemming also won the long jump gold medal, with a career best of 6.78 m.

 Her best performance at the Olympic Games was 7th in Seoul 1988.
 Flemming also placed 7th at the 1993 World Athletics Championships.

-At the Ulster Games in Belfast on 30 June 1986 Flemming, on request of Australian team manager Maurie Plant, provided a urine sample to allow another athlete, Sue Howland, to use Flemming's urine pass a drug test.
+At the Ulster Games in Belfast on 30 June 1986 Flemming, on request of Australian team manager Maurie Plant, provided a urine sample to allow another athlete, Sue Howland, to use Flemming's urine to pass a drug test.
 The Australian Senate report into drugs in sport (known as the "Black" report after Senator John Black) later gave Jane Flemming an official warning, and also banned Maurie Plant from managing any athletes in the future.

 Post-athletics career

 After retiring from international competition, Flemming has worked as an athletics commentator in Australia for the Seven Network and SBS Television.
 She has also represented British Olympians Sebastian Coe and Daley Thompson, USA Olympian Michael Johnson and other athletes as a business manager, working in both Australia and Great Britain.

 In 2006, Flemming was a commentator on Nine Network's coverage of the 2006 Commonwealth Games, and also appeared on a celebrity special of Temptation.

 Awarded the Order of Australia on 26 January 2014 for services to athletics and to the community.

 in 2013, Flemming helped Live Life Get Active, a private social initiative that offers free health, fitness and nutritional education online and in local parks around Australia with the help of local governments and corporations.